-Medium chain 3-ketoacyl-CoA thiolase deficiency (MCKAT) is the rarest of the many fatty acid oxidation disorders, is a defect in the cellular pathway for breaking down fats.
-The breakdown of fats takes place in the mitochondria, called the “powerhouses of the cells.”
-In MCKAT defects, the last step in the final round of the breakdown of fats is reduced or missing.
-Recent laboratory studies have shown that this step is an important controller of the rate of fat entry into the fat breakdown pathways.
+Medium chain 3-ketoacyl-CoA thiolase deficiency (MCKAT), the rarest of the many fatty acid oxidation disorders, is a defect in the cellular pathway for breaking down fats.
+The breakdown of fats takes place in the mitochondria that act as the “powerhouses of the cells.”
+When there are MCKAT defects, the last step in the final round of the breakdown of fats is reduced or missing completely.
+Recent fatty acid oxidation research has shown that this step is an important controller of the rate of fat entry into the fat breakdown pathways.

 The only extensive diagnostic reports on MCKAT were taken from the first case of the 2-day old infant.
-Organic acid analysis of urine revealed elevated lactic acids, ketones and significantly increased dicarboxylic acids.
-In skin cells, certain fats made little energy and there was little medium-chain 3-ketoacyl-CoA thiolase (MCKAT) activity and reduced MCKAT protein.
-Unfortunately, no additional diagnostic information is available.
+Organic acid analysis of urine revealed elevated lactic acids, ketones, and significantly increased dicarboxylic acids.
+In skin cells, certain fats made little energy.
+There was also little medium-chain 3-ketoacyl-CoA thiolase (MCKAT) activity and reduced MCKAT protein.
+No additional diagnostic information is available at this time.

-No treatments for MCKAT are available because of the limited patient experience.
-However, individuals with symptoms such as dehydration, low blood sugar and heart malfunctions should be treated with the appropriate therapies immediately.
+Unfortunately, there are no treatments available because of the limited patient experience; however, individuals with symptoms such as dehydration, low blood sugar, and heart malfunctions should be treated with the appropriate therapies immediately.
 They could be suffering from one of the many fatty oxidation disorders.

-Information on current clinical trials is posted at www.clinicaltrials.gov.
+Information on current clinical trials is posted at ClincalTrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.